 According to that one biblical statement I can be guaranteed that three things are true if I am proud.
-In today's study we'll identify these three guarantees regarding pride and then we'll search the rest of God's Word to develop them.
-Next week we'll focus on humility.
+In today's study we'll identify these three guarantees regarding pride and then search the rest of God's Word to develop them.
+Next week we'll begin to focus on humility, what it looks like and how to cultivate it.